deividsonorio/cktest/README.md

 **/cache**

 The Cache uses the Redis module (https://github.com/phpredis/phpredis).
-The testes were made with Redis running in Windows and Apache with Redis dll enabled.
+The tests were made with Redis running in Windows and Apache with Redis dll enabled.
 The "index.php" file is only an example.

 **Requirements**: